June 2006 abduction of United States soldiers in Iraq

-In Iraq in June 2006, two soldiers of the United States Army were abducted and later killed and mutilated by members of the Mujahedeen Shura Council, during a time when military forces of the U.S. and a dozen other countries were conducting military operations in Iraq to "bring order to parts of that country that remain[ed] dangerous".
+In Iraq in June 2006, two soldiers of the United States Army were abducted and later killed and mutilated by members of the Mujahedeen Shura Council, during a time when military forces of the U.S. and a dozen other countries were conducting military operations in Iraq during the 2003 invasion of Iraq.

 On 16 June 2006, a U.S. military checkpoint near Baghdad was attacked.
 One of the three U.S. soldiers manning the checkpoint was killed, and the two others, Menchaca and Tucker, were abducted.
 Those two were recovered three days later, according to an Iraqi spokesman "killed in a very brutal way and tortured".
 The Mujahedeen Shura Council—an organization of six groups, including Tanzim Qaidat al-Jihad fi Bilad al-Rafidayn ("al-Qaeda in Iraq"), and forerunner of Islamic State of Iraq and Islamic State of Iraq and the Levant (ISIL)—claimed afterwards to have "slaughtered" the two abducted soldiers in revenge for the raping of an Iraqi girl and the killing of her family by soldiers of the same unit.
-However, the veracity of this stated motive was disputed by some, as knowledge about U.S. involvement in the rape and murder was not widely known at the time of the attack and the original declaration announcing the kidnapping had made no mention of it.
+The veracity of this stated motive was disputed by some, as knowledge about U.S. involvement in the rape and murder was not widely known at the time of the attack and the original declaration announcing the kidnapping had made no mention of it.

 Background

 The United States along with the United Kingdom, Australia, and Poland had in March 2003 invaded Iraq to rid Iraq from its Ba'athist government led by Saddam Hussein, and, when that was accomplished, in May 2003 decided to stay on in Iraq to "bring order to parts of that country that remain dangerous".

-A platoon within the 1st Battalion, 502nd Infantry Regiment, 2nd Brigade, 101st Airborne Division (Air Assault) (which had recently lost 10 soldiers killed in action, and was enduring leadership changes due to an ongoing investigation into the rape and killing of an Iraqi girl and the killing of her family by several other members of the unit), was charged with guarding a mobile bridge over a canal at a traffic checkpoint south of Baghdad near Yusufiyah, in a notoriously dangerous region called the "Triangle of Death".
+A platoon within the 1st Battalion, 502nd Infantry Regiment, 2nd Brigade, 101st Airborne Division (which had recently lost 10 soldiers killed in action, and was enduring leadership changes due to an ongoing investigation into the rape and killing of an Iraqi girl and the killing of her family by several other members of the unit), was charged with guarding a mobile bridge over a canal at a traffic checkpoint south of Baghdad near Yusufiyah, in a region called the "Triangle of Death".